hellomohitepam/Software-Testing/Selenium.md

 - Typing text
 - Submitting forms

+## WebDriver :
-## WebDriver is the core interface that allows you to automate web browsers directly by controlling them the same way a real user would.
+is the core interface that allows you to automate web browsers directly by controlling them the same way a real user would.
 - Talks to the browser
 - Sends commands (open URL, click, type)
 - Receives responses

 ## Key points about WebDriver
 - It communicates directly with the browser, not through JavaScript (unlike Selenium RC)
+- One WebDriver instance per thread.
+That’s why advanced frameworks use: `ThreadLocal<WebDriver>`, Driver factories, Parallel-safe setup

 - Supports multiple browsers
 - Works with many languages (Java, Python, C#, JavaScript, etc.)
 - Follows the W3C WebDriver standard

 `
 Think of it as: